19 August 2025

 Trespasses.
 Not just sins.

-In Matthew’s version of the Lord’s Prayer, we ask for our ὀφειλήματα/ofeilímata, debts, forgiven.
+In Matthew’s version of the Lord’s Prayer, we ask for our ὀφειλήματα/ofilímata, obligations, forgiven.
 Mt 6.12 In Luke’s version, it’s our ἁμαρτίας/amartías, sins.
 Lk 10.4 The Book of Common Prayer version goes with “trespasses,” which comes from the Mark 11 and Matthew 6 quote above: People’s παραπτώματα/paraptómata, misdeeds.
 Literally “false walking.”

 Other bible translations, like the NIV or NLT, try to turn the Mark 11 and Matthew 6 verses back into “sins.”
 That’d be inaccurate.
 See, sins are defiant violations of God’s will.
-We break God’s commands; that’s sin.
-1Jn 3.4 We follow customs we’re not wholly sure God endorses; that’s sin too.
-Ro 14.23 We do what we know better than to do; that’s also sin.
-Jm 4.17 But if we do none of these things, yet harm someone anyway: We might be guiltless of sin, but they still have something against us, because we harmed them, intentionally or not.
+When we break God’s commands, iat’s sin.
+1Jn 3.4 When we follow customs we’re not wholly sure God endorses, it’s sin too.
+Ro 14.23 When we do what we know better than to do, it’s also sin.
+Jm 4.17 But if we do none of these things, yet harm someone anyway: We might be guiltless of sin, but they still have something against us because we harmed them, intentionally or not.
 We went too far with them; we trespassed against them.

 And we’re therefore duty-bound to resolve this problem.
-Jesus taught that too.
+Jesus teaches us so.

 Matthew 5.23-24 KWL

-Our popular excuse, “Well, their offense is their problem,” doesn’t mean a thing to Jesus.
+Our popular, selfish, prideful excuse, “Well, their offense is their problem,” doesn’t mean a thing to Jesus.
 We’re to make peace with people as best we can.
 Ro 12.18 Don’t be a dick.

 When people offend us—’cause they will, intentionally or not—we gotta forgive them.
 Fr’instance say the neighbors play their music too loud.
 I’m trying to get the kids to go to sleep, but not only can’t they sleep, apparently the musician insists on using colorful language to describe all the things he wishes to inflict upon his lady friend (which if she is a lady, she’ll shut down immediately).
 In any case not only are the kids still awake; they have all sorts of confused questions about why this foul-mouthed man wants to do such things to his girlfriend’s cat.
 Heck yes I’m offended.